International Relations Faculty

 Transatlantic Security Issues

-Bram Boxhoorn is director of the Netherlands Atlantic Association ('Atlantische Commissie'), a cross-political party organization that focuses on transatlantic security issues, such as the role of NATO in the Euro-Atlantic security framework, NATO-EU and EU-US relations, and NATO-Russian relations.
-Previously he was assistant professor at the University of Amsterdam, where he read European history and international relations.
-He received his PhD in History at the University of Amsterdam in 1992.
-From 1988–1996, he lectured at Webster University (Leiden) on international business developments.
+Until recently, Abraham “Bram” Boxhoorn was the director of the Netherlands Atlantic Association ("Atlantische Commissie"), a cross-political party organization in The Hague.
+He organized programs on transatlantic security issues, such as the role of NATO in the Euro-Atlantic area and NATO-EU and EU-US relations.
+From 1983-1996 he read European history and international relations at the University of Amsterdam.
+He received his PhD in History from the University of Amsterdam in 1992.

 Iwona Guść